BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Komosia23/README.md

 uses language that is more readily understood by a wider audience, reducing the cognitive effort needed to process the information

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
+helps to translate abstract ideas into concrete representations, making them easier to grasp by providing a familiar reference point and visually illustrating key relationships, which ultimately leads to better understanding and retention of information.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?